united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 ## When should I use it?

+Benthos UMH is valuable for integrating different protocols with the Unified Namespace.
-OPC UA is a communication protocol coming from the OT industry, so integration with IT tools is necessary to stream data from an OPC UA server.
-With Benthos UMH, you can easily connect to an OPC UA server, define the nodes you want to stream, and send the data to the Unified Namespace.
+With it, you can connect to various protocol converters, define the data you want to stream, and send it to the Unified Namespace.

 Furthermore, [in our tests](https://learn.umh.app/blog/our-open-source-docker-container-to-connect-opc-ua-with-the-unified-namespace/#testing-existing-solutions), Benthos has proven more reliable than tools like Node-RED, when it comes to